osrf/gazebo_design/physics_params/physics_params.md

 For example, the ODE-specific physics parameter `sor` is a child of the element `solver`, which is a child of `ode`, which is a child of `physics`.
 The scoped name of this parameter is `physics::ode::solver::sor`.
-This allows elements of the same name in different namepsaces.
+This allows elements of the same name in different namespaces.
 For example, an identically-named parameter exists in Bullet, but it would set using the key `physics::bullet::solver::sor` in Gazebo.
 The scoped names are determined by the structure of Protobuf messages (which is determined by SDF); however, the scoped names are *not* used in the Protobuf representation